adamscott/godot-website/collections/_priorities/editor-02-implement-gdscript-refactoring-tools.md

   planning: "2024-11-30"
   ongoing: "2024-11-30"
   done: ""
-anchor: "gdscript-refactoring-tools"
+anchor: "implement-gdscript-refactoring-tools"
-title: "GDScript refactoring tools"
+title: "Implement GDScript refactoring tools"
 description: |
   A lot of modern IDEs offer refactoring tools in order to rename variables and symbols across the codebase.
 We intend to add this feature to our internal GDScript code editor.
 details: